ITRS-Group/cordial/tools/geneos/cmd/_docs/backup.md

 File over 2MiB are not included in the archive unless the `--all/-a` option is used, but this limit can be controlled using the `--size/-s` option which accepts all the common units, e.g. `50KB` or `10MiB`.
 Using a size of `0` (zero) removes the limit.

 The contents of the archive are relative to the root of the Geneos installation, and the `geneos load` command will refactor any changes to paths in the instance configuration JSON files.

+Note that instances are not stopped or restarted as part of the backup process.
+If files are locked or changed during the backup then the contents may be inconsistent.
+If you want to stop the instance before backup and restart it afterwards then you can use the `geneos stop` and `geneos start` commands in a script.